The Types of Marriage

 Although there are various types of marriages, monogamy is the only type that is legally allowed in the United States.
 What is monogamy?
 It’s a relationship in which each member has only one spouse.
 Monogamy can be of different types, including traditional, common law, and same-sex union.
 Below, we’ll take a look at the different types of marriage that take place in the US.

-For many centuries in the United States, the right to marry was reserved to heterosexual couples, where the members of the relationship are of the opposite sex.
+For many centuries in the United States, the right to marry was reserved for heterosexual couples.
+These are relationships between people of the opposite sex.
 In 1996, Congress enacted the Defense of Marriage Act to legally bar people of the same sex from getting married to one another.
-However, this law was rescinded 19 years later in 2015 when the Supreme Court of the United States determined that the Defense of Marriage Act was a violation of the 5th Amendment.
+However, this law was rescinded 19 years later in 2015.
+This was when the Supreme Court of the United States determined that the Defense of Marriage Act was a violation of the 5th Amendment.
 As a result, some states enacted laws to legally allow people of the same gender to marry one another.
-The legal requirements for the couple to receive a license vary from one state to another and each state may have its own requirements for same-sex couples.
+The legal requirements for the couple to receive a license vary from one state to another.
+Also, each state may have its own requirements for same-sex couples.

 Common Law Marriages

-A common law marriage refers to a legal arrangement where spouses are legally considered to be husband and wife without formal registration such as a wedding ceremony or legal proceeding.
-Typically, a common law couple does not undergo a ceremony and does not have a license.
+Spouses are legally considered to be husband and wife in a common law marriage, without formal registration such as a wedding ceremony or legal proceeding.
+Typically, in these types of marriage, the couple does not undergo a ceremony and does not have a license.
 Although some states do not recognize common law spouses under their laws, other states do.
-In states where common law is legally recognized, the spouses are entitled to the same rights that couples in traditional marriages enjoy.
+Spouses enjoy the same rights as couples in traditional marriages.
 The requirements for marriages under this arrangement vary from one state to another, but all states consider common law marriages executed in other states as legal.

-In the event of dissolution or divorce, the common law couple is likely to undergo the same legal procedure as spouses in a traditional marriage.
-The requirements for couples in the states where this type of relationship is legally recognized may include the following:
+In the event of divorce, the common law couple is likely to undergo the same legal procedure as spouses in a traditional marriage.
+The state requires couples to do following:

 - The spouses must live together